ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

 * [Help Wanted](/help-wanted/): if you are ready to contribute, here is a list of issues where your expertise is needed (we have issues for different levels of expertise).

+## Ready to contribute!

+We are happy you made it this far.
+We hope you find some way to participate in the options.
+We would be glad to learn more if you have ideas about other ways to collaborate with us.

+We hope to see you in some of our spaces.